iti-ict/wakamiti/kukumo-doc/docs/introduction/getting-started.en.md

 ### 2. Launch tests

-Go to directory containing the Kukumo tests and run it:
+Go to directory containing the Wakamiti tests and run it:
 ```shell
 cd ~/test
 docker run --rm -it -v "$(pwd):/kukumo" kukumo/kukumo